se-sic/coronet/README.md

     * Lock custom event timestamps to prevent them from being read if empty or not yet present when calling the getter.
     * [`TRUE`, *`FALSE`*]
 - `commit.interactions`:
-    * Alloow construction of author and artifact networks using commit interaction data
+    * Allow construction of author and artifact networks using commit-interaction data
     * [`TRUE`, *`FALSE`*]

 ### NetworkConf